rifqiharrys/sdb_gui/docs/sdb-gui-preview.md

 ### 2. Option buttons

-These buttons are related to options functionalities.
+These buttons are related to options functionalities in general or related to each ML method.

 #### a.
 Method options

-Pictures below show every method option windows while selecting each regression method.
+Pictures below show every method option windows while selecting each regression method and then pushing the "Method Options" button.

 ![knn-option](./fig/knn_option_window.png) ![mlr-option](./fig/mlr_option_window.png) ![rf-option](./fig/rf_option_window.png)

 #### b.
 Processing options

+Pushing the "Processing Options" button will open a window that allows user to change the general settings on the data processing such as parallel backend, number of processing cores, howt to evaluate the result, and how to select train data from all the samples.

 ![processing-option](./fig/processing_option_window.png)

 #### c.
 Reset settings

-Pushing this button will open a confirmation window to reset all options to default and saved last directory.
+Pushing the "Reset Settings" button will open a confirmation window to reset all options to default and saved last directory.

 ![reset-setting](./fig/reset_setting_window.png)